Becoming a Quilt Appraiser Certified by the American Quilter's Society

 AQS Quilt Appraisal Certification Program

-If you feel you are not ready to apply at this time, the Skills Courses would be a good beginning as they teach the practices and procedures used by appraisers and taught by appraisers certified by the American Quilter's Society.
-They are not required before application for certification and taking these courses does not guarantee passing the certification process.
+If you feel you are not ready to apply at this time, the skills courses offered at AQS QuiltWeek Paducah would be a good beginning as they teach the practices and procedures used by appraisers and taught by appraisers certified by the American Quilter's Society.
+The 3-Day Appraisal Skills Course is required before application for certification.
+Taking the offered skills courses does not guarantee passing the certification process.
 The courses are offered every April in Paducah, Kentucky.
 Classes are filled on a first-come, first-serve basis.

 AQS Certified Quilt Appraisals

 How much is your new or antique quilt worth?
 Have it appraised by an American Quilter’s Society Certified Appraiser to determine insurance replacement or fair market values.
 Click here to find an appraiser in your area.
 Quilt appraisals are also available on a walk-in basis during certain AQS QuiltWeek® events throughout the year.
-For more information, contact Jessica Thompson at 270-898-7903, ext.
-234, or visit our show website, www.quiltweek.com.
+For more information, contact Bonnie Browning at 270-898-7903, ext.
+146, or visit our show website, www.quiltweek.com.

 Thank you for your interest in the Appraiser Certification Program.